git-qmn/hedge-fund-reporting-capstone-project/README.md

 ## Overview

-This repository contains a Python-based data ingestion and generation framework for simulating a large, diversified asset manager's datasets.
-It supports **multi-source data ingestion**, **data quality validation**, and **Snowflake integration**, in alignment with the Assette MSBA Capstone project requirements.
+This project is part of the BU Questrom MSBA Capstone Project 2025 in collaboration with Assette LLC, a SaaS provider to the institutional investment management industry.
+The goal is to create a fully functional “model client” dataset simulating a large, diversified asset manager's operations.

+The project implements an automated data pipeline to populate a Snowflake database with synthetic and freely available data across multiple domains: performance, holdings, benchmarks, currencies, attributes, and qualitative disclosures.
+Data is ingested from APIs (Yahoo Finance, Alpha Vantage, Polygon.io), generated synthetically, validated for quality, and inserted into Snowflake using structured, modular Python scripts.

+This system enables realistic simulations for sales demos, QA testing, and R\&D without using proprietary client data.

+---

 ## Key Features

-* Synthetic and API-sourced financial datasets (Yahoo Finance, Alpha Vantage, Polygon.io)
+* Multi-source data ingestion: Alpha Vantage, Polygon.io, Yahoo Finance, OpenAI
-* Portfolio, benchmark, holdings, currency, and disclosure data
+* Synthetic data generation for performance, holdings, and qualitative content
-* Daily, monthly, and periodic performance updates
-* Automated validation before insertion into Snowflake
+* Automated data validation and duplicate prevention
-* Duplicate prevention for existing records
-* Configurable via `.env` file
+* Configurable environment variables for Snowflake and API keys
+* Modular table creation and insertion scripts

+---

+## Contribution

+Quan Nguyen
+Victoria Carlsten

 ---